fontlabcom/getgo-fonts/docs/zotosans-lydian.md

 ---

-## Coto Sans Lydian
+## Zoto Sans Lydian

-Coto Sans Lydian is a design for the Lydian script.
+Zoto Sans Lydian is a design for the Lydian script.

 It contains 31 glyphs, and supports 32 characters from the Unicode blocks: Lydian.